Recycling & Garbage Pickup

 Any non-metal furniture, mattresses, etc. Place at curb on Sunday, Wednesday and Friday after 9pm.

 Place curbside on Thursday after 9pm.
 Computers, televisions, monitors, etc.

 When: 9am to 4pm, Monday – Friday & 9am – 12pm noon, Saturday

 What: Paper, cardboard, aluminum, tin, glass, plastic, metal appliances and furniture, electronics, motor oil, antifreeze, lead acid batteries, and yard waste.

 In 2015, the City of Hoboken partnered with the Community Compost Company to implement one of New Jersey’s first residential composting programs.
-The program offers residential pickup service and drop spot locations.
+The program offers residential pickup service.

 Garbage from Hoboken is transported to a landfill in West Virginia and tipping fees alone cost $100 per ton of waste.
 Separating organic materials for composting is an easy way to divert waste from the landfill and reduce greenhouse gas emissions in addition to helping the City of Hoboken save money by cutting down on landfill fees and the volume and frequency of garbage collection.